 Don’t forget, there is a theory that there is order in chaos.

-Attempting to use chaos as a way to break-out and create new ideas is fine, but you’ll be putting yourself in a position where you are trying to understand the chaos in order to control it – you’ll be naturally ordering objects to suit your inherent values of order and composition.
+Attempting to use chaos as a way to break-out and create new ideas is fine, but you’ll be putting yourself in a position where you are trying to understand that chaos in order to control it – you’ll be naturally ordering objects to suit your inherent values of order and composition.